james-bui/friendly-hickory/faq.md

     herb that you''re looking for, don''t hesitate to contact us with the form below.
     Its common name, scientific name, Chinese name, or even picture will all help in determining what the herb is and whether we have it. '
-- question: How many times can I cook my package of herbs?
-  answer: Each package of herbs can be brewed up to 3 times.
-However, each subsequent
-    brew will be more diluted than the one before.
-We recommend adding some honey to sweeten up the brew if the taste is a bit hard to bear.
 - question: How do I cook my herbs?
   answer: Depending on the amount of herbs, most formulas can be brewed with 5-7 cups
     of water.
 Some formulas require a soak for about thirty minutes before but once